lgp702/dinoapp/dino api.md

    (1) upload single file;
    (2) upload multiple files(max file number: 10);

+##v0.4
+What's New:
+1. modified the interface "/form02/submit", it will add a new record with each post(with previous version, each user can just add one record in the mainform, all other posts with same username will update existed record).
+2. add a new interface -- /form03/search

 # API Specifications
 This is the first version of the "Dino" Service API.
 This document is meant to describe the functioning of the service calls in details.